Adopted by the Libertarian Party Radical Caucus, April 24, 2016; amended at the Membership Convention held June 24, 2017.

 4.9 International Money

 We favor withdrawal from the World Bank and the International Monetary Fund.
-We oppose any participation in international government-issued currencies whether regional or international in scope and any bailout of foreign governments or American banks by the, either by means of the International Monetary Fund or through any other governmental device.
+We oppose any participation in international government-issued currencies whether regional or international in scope and any bailout of foreign governments or American banks, either by means of the International Monetary Fund or through any other governmental device.
 We strongly support all private sector units of trade and their use in international markets.
 We oppose any participation in international government-issued currencies whether regional or international in scope.

 4.10 Foreign Aid